Luis Urías Player Props: Brewers vs. Twins

-After going 0-for-1 in his last game, Luis Urias and the Milwaukee Brewers take on the Minnesota Twins (who will start Pablo Lopez) at 7:40 PM ET on Tuesday.
+Luis Urias -- 0-for-3 in his last game -- will be in action for the Milwaukee Brewers versus the Minnesota Twins, with Bailey Ober on the hill, on June 14 at 1:10 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Athletics.
+He had a hitless showing in his most recent game (0-for-3) against the Twins.

 Luis Urías Game Info & Props vs. the Twins